erlhol/IN5320-project/README.md

 ## Development process

 We have worked together on the app by using a kanban board to visualize tasks.
 All features have been added in sepereate branches that are merged to main when completed.
-We have used pull requests to ensure code quality and that every team member and encourage a shared understanding of the project.
+We have used pull requests to ensure code quality and encourage a shared understanding of the project.

 ## Contributors